 Specific Foreign Market ETFs

-For example, EWG – the iShares MSCI Germany Index ETF, tracks the MSCI Germany Index.
-The index contains companies in German sectors such as software, utilities, financial services, and others.
-There will be moves in each sector on different trading days, but an overall move in the index may be an indication that the economy as a whole has a certain sentiment.
+EWG, the iShares MSCI Germany Index ETF, tracks the MSCI Germany Index.
+The index contains companies in German sectors, such as information technology, utilities, and financial.
+Big changes to, or trends on, the index would imply that the economy is in flux.

 Broad Foreign Market ETFs

-There are other broad market ETFs besides BRIC products as well.
-There are Asia ETFs, Europe ETF, and even North America and Latin ETFs.
+There are other broad market ETFs besides BRIC products.
+They include Asia ETFs, Europe ETFs, and even North America and Latin America ETFs.

 Emerging Market ETFs

 Emerging market ETFs are funds based on securities from countries with growth potential.
 These countries have low incomes and are going through rapid social change.
 The countries that are thought to be emerging are listed on the Morgan Stanley Capital International Emerging Market Index (MSCI).